-For an SRL, the subscription cash must be deposited with the managing body on the incorporation date.
+For an SRL, the subscription cash must be deposited with the managing body\ at the date of incorporation.

-Where an SRL has capital lower than €10,000, 100% of the subscriptions must be paid in cash by the founders and deposited with the managing body on the incorporation date.
+Where an SRL has capital lower than €10,000, 100% of the subscriptions must be paid in cash by the founders and deposited with the managing body at the time of the incorporation.

-Any outstanding subscription payments (i.e., up to 75% of the subscription price) may be called up by the directors, whenever they deem it appropriate.
+Any outstanding subscription payments (ie up to 75% of the subscription price) may be called up by the Directors, whenever they deem it appropriate.

-Subscribed corporate capital may be paid in cash or in kind.
+Subscribed capital may be paid in cash or in kind.
 However, where paid in kind, an appraisal is required from an expert chosen by the contributor (for an SRL) or - except in certain cases mentioned in Appendix 1 - appointed by a competent Court (for an SPA) to value the assets or the receivables contributed.
-The shares and the quotas corresponding to such contributions are considered fully paid up upon the relevant subscription.
+The shares and the quotas corresponding to such contribution are considered fully paid up upon the relevant subscription.